What is a FLO?

 This FLO checks for incomplete tasks in Workfront every hour that need to be updated based on corresponding tasks in ServiceNow.
 A second FLO identifies change requests in ServiceNow, pulls the request status, and syncs that information with Workfront.

 This scenario saves the PM team & Dev team hours each week that were previously spent manually updating and communicating status changes on work items.

 Application Events let users build automations that are triggered by an action or event that take place within an application.
 This includes new records, updated fields, or attachments.

 This FLO monitors for new tickets in Zendesk.
 When an ‘urgent’ ticket is created, a corresponding case is created in Salesforce.
 The FLO reads the Salesforce case record to identify and notify the case owner via Slack.

 This scenario helps support teams that use different applications, allowing each team to use their tool of choice resulting in improved speed and accuracy of ticket resolution.

 “Now we only talk about solving for customer success and values because the technical complexities disappeared with the introduction of Azuqua.”

 - Jeff DaSilva

 Get connected with Azuqua.

-Schedule a 1:1 session online with an Azuqua expert.
+Learn more about how Azuqua connects cloud apps.
+Schedule a 1:1 demo with an Azuqua expert.